LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 users may supply their own method by defining and attaching a coupling table, see :numref:`ARKODE.Usage.MRIStep.MRIStepCoupling` for more information.

-Generally, the slow (outer) method for each family derives from an :math:`s` stage single-rate method: MIS and MRI-GARK methods derive from explicit or diagonally-implicit Runge--Kutta methods, MERK methods derive from exponential Runge--Kutta methods, while IMEX-MRI-GARK and IMEX-MRI-SR methods derive from additive Runge--Kutta methods.
+Generally, the slow (outer) method for each family derives from a single-rate
+method: MIS and MRI-GARK methods derive from explicit or diagonally-implicit Runge--Kutta methods, MERK methods derive from exponential Runge--Kutta methods, while IMEX-MRI-GARK and IMEX-MRI-SR methods derive from additive Runge--Kutta methods.
 In each case, the "infinitesimal" nature of the